msahouli/telegram_bot/README.md

 # telegram_bot
-Learning to make bot in telegram
+Learning to make a bot in telegram